-The significant judgments made by management in applying the Group's accounting policies and the key sources of estimation uncertainty were the same as those applied to the consolidated financial statements as of and for the year ended December 31, 2020.
+The significant judgments made by management in applying the Group's accounting policies and the key sources of estimation uncertainty were the same as those applied to the consolidated financial statements as of and for the year ended December 31, 2020 except in the evaluation of control over its investees.
+As of February 4, 2021, management assessed that the Group has lost its control over Petrogen Insurance Corporation (Petrogen) upon the subscription of SMC to the increase in authorized capital stock of Petrogen.
+(Note 7, 11 and 14).